jsdom/jsdom/README.md

 ### Debugging the DOM using Chrome Devtools

 As of Node.js v6 you can debug programs using Chrome Devtools.
-See official documentation for how to get started: https://nodejs.org/en/docs/inspector/
+See the [official documentation](https://nodejs.org/en/docs/inspector/) for how to get started.

 By default jsdom elements are formatted as plain old JS objects in the console.
-To make it easier to debug you can use [jsdom-devtools-formatter](https://github.com/viddo/jsdom-devtools-formatter), which let's you inspect them like real DOM elements.
+To make it easier to debug, you can use [jsdom-devtools-formatter](https://github.com/viddo/jsdom-devtools-formatter), which lets you inspect them like real DOM elements.

 ## Caveats